cookie10codes/cv/README.md

 - Frontend build systems (vite / webpack)
 - Sass / PostCSS / Tailwind
 - Translating designs from Adobe XD / Figma / Sketch to web

+## Languages
+_Dutch_: Native
+_English_: Fluently
+_French_: Not too good 😅

+## Work situation
+Preferable working fully remote at any time zone.
+If it's doable commuting from Bruges by train (or short drive), I'll be open to work hybrid.